Marymount University is committed to the safety of its students, employees, and guests.

 - Know the location of all marked exits from your office, classrooms, living area, etc.

-Questions about emergency procedures should be directed to Eric Hols, Director of Campus Safety & Emergency Management, at (703) 284-1600.
+Questions about emergency procedures should be directed to Paul Easton, Associate Director of Campus Safety & Emergency Management, at (703) 284-1600.